Wyoming State Immigration Laws

 Law Enforcement and Immigration in Wyoming

-Refer to federal employment eligibility verification rules and the requirements for Form I-9.
+Refer to federal employment eligibility verification rules.
+It's also important to see the requirements for Form I-9.

 Wyoming E-Verify Requirements